shivamsingh124/pep_pp_2021/hackathon Amity/readme.md

                     Run webdatascrappingneed.js     file it will collect and store data in need.json Run hackathon.js                file it will automate twitter and tweet from personal account and    message                             donor and needy people with a link of our chat Application.
             Step 5:  Run htmlchange.js              file it will display donor and needy people iD's and will display Status of tweet.
-            Step 6 : Through this link join our chat Application Where there is a community to help you and ask for Equipment you need
+            Step 6 : Through this link join our chat Application Where there is a community to help you and ask for Equipment you need(https://60df10a4c5f3c1dcbcb16a8a--covicure-chat-application.netlify.app/)
+            Step 7: Open CoviCure ChatAPP folder and run npm i && npm start for both client and server side to start the development server